V07 · Stream 01 · Channel 1

 For three decades, the operational understanding of Rule 14a-8 shareholder-proposal practice has been: (i) the proposal is submitted under federal law (Rule 14a-8); (ii) the company may seek to exclude it on one or more of the thirteen substantive grounds in Rule 14a-8(i)(1)–(13); (iii) SEC Staff reviews the company's no-action request and either concurs (allowing exclusion) or does not concur (requiring inclusion); (iv) the proposal then proceeds to the proxy or does not.
 Of the thirteen substantive grounds, (i)(1) — "the proposal is not a proper subject for action by shareholders under the laws of the jurisdiction of the company's organization" — has been historically the least-invoked.
 Companies have not generally argued that precatory (non-binding) proposals are improper under state law.

 That changed in October 2025.
 SEC Chair Paul Atkins's Keynote Address at the Weinberg Center for Corporate Governance specifically endorsed (i)(1)-grounded exclusion of precatory proposals where Delaware-counsel opinions support the position that Delaware law does not affirmatively authorize them.
 The November 17, 2025 SEC Division of Corporation Finance Statement on the Rule 14a-8 process retained substantive Staff review of (i)(1) requests while abandoning substantive review of the other twelve substantive grounds.
-Together, the two SEC actions made (i)(1) the principal active channel for shareholder-proposal exclusion in the 2025–2026 proxy season — and made Delaware-law treatment of precatory proposals the central federal-state interface.
+Together, the two SEC actions made (i)(1) the principal staff-reviewed exclusion ground for shareholder-proposal exclusion requests in the 2025–2026 proxy season — and made Delaware-law treatment of precatory proposals the central federal-state interface.

 This stream documents the doctrinal source (the Pinder article), the SEC Chair endorsement (Atkins keynote), the Staff procedural framework (Nov.
 17, 2025 Statement), and the contested Delaware-law substantive question.
 It does not resolve the contested question; the Delaware Supreme Court has not adjudicated it, and Vice-Chancellor Strine (later Chief Justice) and Frank Balotti articulated opposite readings at the 2007 SEC roundtable that remain the foundational dialectic.